Borel Representation of $\tau$ Hadronic Spectral Function Moments in Contour-Improved Perturbation Theory: Anatomy of the CIPT Borel Function

-for an ultra-violet (UV) renormalon (with $\tilde p=-p$ being a positive integer and $\gamma$ being real).
-The Adler function's Borel function is known to be an infinite linear combination of such generic terms plus possible functions that are analytic everywhere along the real $u$-axis (see e.g.\ Ref.~\cite{Beneke:1998ui}).
-The non-analytic (or singular) structure of an IR renormalon contribution (cut for $u>p$) is located on the positive real axis, while the non-analytic (or singular) structure of an UV renormalon contribution (cut for $u<-\tilde p= p$) is located on the negative real axis.
-Typically the renormalon terms with the smallest values of $|p|$ dominate the behavior of the perturbative series.
+for an UV renormalon (with $\tilde p=-p$ being a positive integer and $\gamma$ being real).
+The Adler function's Borel function is known to be an infinite linear combination of such generic terms plus possible functions that are analytic everywhere in the $u$-plane (see e.g.\ Ref.~\cite{Beneke:1998ui}).
+The nonanalytic (or singular) structure of an IR renormalon contribution (cut for $u>p$) is located on the positive real axis, while the nonanalytic (or singular) structure of an UV renormalon contribution (cut for $u<-\tilde p= p$) is located on the negative real axis.
 The notation allows to formulate analytic expressions that apply both to IR and UV renormalons since we can write the generic Borel functions of Eqs.~(\ref{eq:BorelDir}) and (\ref{eq:BorelDuv}) collectively as $B^{\rm IR/UV}_{\hat D,p,\gamma}(u)=1/[{\rm sign}(p)(p-u)]^\gamma$.
-The non-analytic structure of the generic infrared Borel transform term in Eq.~(\ref{eq:BorelDir}) is in one-to-one correspondence to an equal-sign factorially divergent behavior of the perturbation series and entails an arbitrariness in the definition of the inverse Borel integral for $u>p$.
-The associated renormalon ambiguity is related to a non-perturbative term in the OPE involving a condensate vacuum matrix element of dimension $d=2p$.
-The non-analytic structure of the generic UV Borel transform term in Eq.~(\ref{eq:BorelDuv}) is in one-to-one correspondence to a sign-alternating factorially divergent behavior of the perturbation series and does not affect the definition of the inverse Borel integral.
+The nonanalytic structure of the generic IR Borel function term in Eq.~(\ref{eq:BorelDir}) is in one-to-one correspondence to an equal-sign factorially divergent behavior of the perturbation series and entails the arbitrariness in the Borel integral of Eq.~(\ref{eq:BorelFOPT}) for $u>p$, which is made well-defined through the PV prescription.
+The associated renormalon ambiguity of the Adler function is associated to a nonperturbative OPE term in Eq.~(\ref{eq:DOPE}) for $d=2p$.
+The nonanalytic structure of the generic UV Borel transform term in Eq.~(\ref{eq:BorelDuv}) is in one-to-one correspondence to a sign-alternating factorially divergent behavior of the perturbation series and does not affect the definition of the inverse Borel integral.
 Thus the corresponding sign-alternating factorially divergent perturbation series can be formally summed without an ambiguity by the Borel representation.